Gradings for nilpotent Lie algebras: Applications

 For nilpotent Lie algebras of dimension up to 6, an overview of our classification of gradings is compiled in {Table~{\ref{table-grading-info}}}.
 For each Lie algebra, we list its label in the classification of \cite{Cicalo-deGraaf-Schneider-2012-6d_nilpotent_lie_algebras}, the rank of its {maximal grading} (\(k\)), whether it is {stratifiable} or not (s?), the number of {gradings} (\#), and the number of gradings with a {positive} {realization} (\(\#\mathbb{Z}_+\)).

-\begin{example} We present our method of classifying gradings explicitly in the simple case of the Lie algebra \(L_{4,2}\) given in the basis \(Y_1,\ldots,Y_4\) with the only nonzero bracket \([Y_1,Y_2]=Y_3\).
+\begin{example} We present our method of classifying all the possible gradings explicitly in the simple case of the Lie algebra \(L_{4,2}\) given in the basis \(Y_1,\ldots,Y_4\) with the only nonzero bracket \([Y_1,Y_2]=Y_3\).
 The {maximal grading} is over \(\mathbb{Z}^3\) with the {layers}